EGA-archive/beacon2-ri-tools/utils/pxf2bff/README.md

 Second we use cpanm to install the CPAN modules:

+(Note that first you need to copy the following [cpanfile](https://raw.githubusercontent.com/EGA-archive/beacon2-ri-tools/main/cpanfile) to your current directory).

     $ cpanm --sudo --installdeps .

 If you prefer to have the dependencies in a "virtual environment" (i.e., install the CPAN modules in the directory of the application) we recommend using the module Carton.